SouravDutta91/bert-attn-analysis-qa/README.md

-# bert-attn-analysis-qa
+# Analysis of Attention in BERT for QA Explainability
-BERT Attention analysis for QA Explainability (SQuAD 2.0)
+We are using the SQuAD 2.0 datast for this task.

 ## Dependencies